espressif/esp-faq/docs/en/software-framework/ble-bt.rst

 Does ESP32 support multiple clients connecting at the same time when used as a BLE server?
 How to realize it?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - ESP32 can be used as a BLE server to support multiple BLE clients to access simultaneously.
-Meanwhile, it can also be used as a BLE client to connect to multiple BLE servers simultaneously.
-The supported number of BLE stable connections is 3.
+  - ESP32 can be used as a BLE server supporting multiple BLE clients to access simultaneously.
+Meanwhile, it can also be used as a BLE client connecting to multiple BLE servers simultaneously.
   - When used as a BLE server, you can simply enable advertising again after a client connects.
 Take `gatt_server_service_table <https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/ble/gatt_server_service_table>`_ as an example, after receiving the ``ESP_GATTS_CONNECT_EVT`` event, please call ``esp_ble_gap_start_advertising()`` to enable advertising.
   - When used as a BLE client, please refer to `gattc_multi_connect <https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/ble/gattc_multi_connect>`_.